TheSchilk/ws2812_spi/README.md

 In this mode, all LED information is converted and saved into a single buffer.
 This buffer can then be transmitted as a whole, for example using DMA.

-This method has a larger RAM overhead: An additional 24 bytes are per LED.
+This method has a larger RAM overhead: An additional 24 bytes are required per LED.

 However, it is usually the easiest to use and, if used with DMA, will usually provide the most consistent timing.